bemayr/asteroid_impact_py3/doc/codeintro.rst

 Game 'Script'
 ================

 To allow the researchers to combine this game with other instructions, the game can be run with a script specified which specifies a series of steps.
-Each step either shows instructions, gameplay, or a black screen, and each step has a specified duration in seconds.
+Each step either shows the game instructions, other text instructions, gameplay, or a black screen, and each step has a specified duration in seconds.
 The gameplay step can specify a level list to allow the researcher to set up a sequence where easy levels are played before and after hard ones.

 Operator Keys
 =======================